vsdudakov/fastadmin/README.md

 ## Introduction

-FastAdmin is an easy-to-use Admin Dashboard App for FastAPI/Flask/Django inspired by Django Admin.
+<a href='https://github.com/vsdudakov/fastadmin' target='_blank'>FastAdmin</a> is an easy-to-use Admin Dashboard App for FastAPI/Django/Flask inspired by Django Admin.

 FastAdmin was built with relations in mind and admiration for the excellent and popular Django Admin.
-It's engraved in its design that you may configure your admin dashboard for FastAPI/Flask/Django easiest way.
+It's engraved in its design that you may configure your admin dashboard for FastAPI/Django/Flask easiest way.

 FastAdmin is designed to be minimalistic, functional and yet familiar.

 ## Getting Started

+If you have any questions that are beyond the scope of the documentation, Please feel free to email <a href='mailto:vsdudakov@gmail.com' target='_blank'>us</a>.

 ### Installation

+Follow the steps below to setup FastAdmin:

-#### Install the package using pip:
+Install the package using pip:

-frameworks:
-fastapi, django, flask

-orms:
-django, tortoise-orm, pony, sqlalchemy
+Note: For zsh and macos use: <code>pip install fastadmin\[fastapi,django\]</code>

 ```bash

 pip install fastadmin[fastapi,django]  # for fastapi with django orm
 pip install fastadmin[fastapi,tortoise-orm]  # for fastapi with tortoise orm
 pip install fastadmin[fastapi,pony]  # for fastapi with pony orm